-by Tom Russell August 17, 2020
+by Tom Russell March 14, 2025

-Medium chain triglycerides (MCT) are fatty acids found in coconut oil and palm oil.
+Medium-chain triglycerides (MCT) are fatty acids found in coconut oil and palm oil.
 It is often reported that they boost energy and support an increase in brain power.
 It is a clear liquid with no smell and is often added to food or coffee (also called Keto or Bulletproof Coffee) and smoothies.
+MCT oil is a general term for several different oils, including caproic acid, caprylic acid, capric acid and lauric acid.
+Each has varying effects and is found in different amounts in MCT oil.

-Most MCTs get their reputation and quick effects from by-passing the digestive tract and going straight to the liver to be broken down.
+Most MCTs get their reputation and quick effects from bypassing the digestive tract and going straight to the liver to be broken down.
 They quickly become high-energy ketones and are transported to the bloodstream.
-This quick action makes them a source of fast energy and a useful delivery method for other substances such as CBD, which can be broken down in the digestive tract.
+This quick action makes them a source of fast energy and a useful delivery method for other substances, such as CBD, which can be broken down in the digestive tract.

 Some studies have observed a link between a diet rich in MCTs and weight loss.
 They appear to have links to good gut health and can modify the gut microbiota to support metabolic processes.
 At the same time, they are both antifungal and antimicrobial, which keeps your digestive system healthy.
-MCTs have considerable potential for gut health, weight loss and provide a quick source of energy that can reach your cells faster than other forms.
+MCTs have considerable potential for gut health and weight loss and provide a quick source of energy that can reach your cells faster than other forms.

 Coconut oil is packed full of beneficial oils, 62% of which are MCTs.
 However, of that percentage, a large majority is lauric acid.
 While lauric acid is beneficial it does not behave like other MCTs and can be broken down in your digestive tract instead of the liver.